 What they do

 Information Technology (IT) administrators manage an organisation's IT systems to ensure they operate effectively and efficiently.
 They may look after all parts of a system including hardware, software and network connections, or they may specialise in one area.
 IT administrators are generally responsible for updating software and equipment, running regular data backups, establishing system access and security procedures, testing new equipment and training other staff members.
-They run regular checks to ensure a system is working properly and repair any faults they find to minimise the risk of major system failures and data loss.
+They troubleshoot and provide service support in diagnosing, resolving and repairing any faults they find in IT hardware and software to minimise the risk of major system failures and data loss.

 IT administrators often work in offices.
 Many IT administrators are able to access the systems they administer, remotely - meaning they do not have to be alongside a system and may even be able to work from home.
 Computer systems are used by organisations operating in all industries throughout Western Australia.
 The majority of these workers are based in the Perth metropolitan region.
 However, there are still employment opportunities throughout the state.
 Hours of work can vary significantly, depending on the employer, however evening and weekend work is common, so that major system upgrades can take place without disrupting normal business operations.